-Photography began as a simple chronicle of her life and has evolved into a practice that anchors her energy and keeps her observing the world around her, so rich in detail and story.
+Photography began as a simple chronicle of her life and evolved into a practice that anchors her energy and keeps her engaged in observing the world around her, so rich in detail and story.
 Her passion for photography grew as she advanced in a successful career in educational social services until more recently becoming her primary focus.